dbaltor/tanzu-mvc-lib/README.md

 This simple application detetcs when it is running on Tanzu Application Service (TAS) and configures accordingly its home page.<br>
 Different AIs will render the UI using different background colors when running on TAS, up to 4 different colors.<br>
 <br>
-You can generate 10 readers at a time clicking on the button <i>Load Readers</i>.<br>
+You can generate 10 readers at a time clicking on the <i>Load Readers</i> button.<br>
-You can generate 100 books at a time clicking on the button <i>Load Books</i>.
+You can generate 100 books at a time clicking on the <i>Load Books</i> button.
 The first 40 books will evenly be assigned to some readers.<br>
 You can visualise the list of readers and books following the corresponding links.
 Use the Browser's back buttom to return to the home page.<br>
 <p/>
 <p/>